os-climate/os_c_data_commons/docs/setup-initial-environment.md

 ![Cloning a Git repository](../images/developer_guide/jupyterhub-gitclone.png)

 2. Enter the HTTPS address of the repository you want to clone.
+If it is private and you have access, enter your credentials when requested.

-You are ready to go!
+3. You are ready to go!

 ## Next Step